PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 “I'm Tom.” she completed, and then continued with a question: “A tailor?”, she asked impressed.
 And then more earnestly: “Do you really want to ask questions?
 What about?”

 The Tailor took a step forward, nodded to confirm, “Yes.”
 He paused.
-“If I could ask one thing that I am curious about: did you buy that cow off that lad Jack?”
+“If I could ask one thing, that I am curious about: did you buy that cow off that lad Jack?”

 Tom was proud of buying the cow; one of her proudest achievements: “Yes.” but she noticed The Tailor was concerned: “Why?”.